Last updated March 23, 2021

 - Complete the registration process by following the steps on the website to receive or change approved accommodations.
 Contact Disability Services with any questions about this process.

-- Timely complete the necessary forms and provide documentation within the College’s Guidelines on Documentation.
+- Timely complete the necessary forms and provide documentation within the University's Guidelines on Documentation.

 - Reach out to your instructors after they receive your approved accommodations from the Disability Services office, and communicate with them about how you are planning to use your approved accommodations.

-- Understand that the College must establish qualifications and other essential standards and requirements for its courses, programs, activities, and services.
+- Understand that the University must establish qualifications and other essential standards and requirements for its courses, programs, activities, and services.
 This means that accommodations which reduce these standards, academic requirements, or otherwise fundamentally alter the program, activity, or service will not be approved.
-The College may also approve alternative accommodations than those requested.
+The University may also approve alternative accommodations than those requested.

 - Inform the Disability Services Coordinator if an accommodation is not being implemented, when it is not effective or necessary, when it might need to be adjusted, or when it is no longer being utilized.

 - Report any grievances in a timely manner.